robinohs/totp-kt/README.md

 $$
 Passwords with a entropy >50 are considered to be secure.
 ## Spring Boot
-Instead of creating a new instance of any generator each time a token is checked, it is also possible to create a bean within Spring.
+Instead of creating a new instance of a generator each time a token is checked, it is also possible to create a bean within Spring.
 ```kotlin
 @Bean
 fun totpGenerator(): TotpGenerator {